Optimized Search for a Binary Black Hole Merger Population in LIGO-Virgo O3 Data: Search of Ligo-Virgo O3 data

-\paragraph{Probability of astrophysical origin} Given the list of candidate \ac{GW} events from the search, together with estimates of the distribution of noise events and of astrophysical signal events over the search ranking statistic, we apply Bayesian inference on a mixture model, in order to estimate the total number of signals detected by the search~\cite{Farr:2013yna,LIGOScientific:2016ebi,T1700029}, including those having relatively high \ac{FAR}.
-Using this detection rate, and marginalizing over its uncertainty, we calculate the probability of astrophysical origin $p_\mathrm{astro}$ and of terrestrial (noise) origin $p_\mathrm{terr} = 1 - p_\mathrm{astro}$ for each candidate.
+\paragraph{Probability of astrophysical origin and catalog purity} Given the list of candidate \ac{GW} events from the search, together with the estimated distributions of noise events and astrophysical signal events over the search ranking statistic, we apply Bayesian inference on a mixture model, with the total number of signals present in the search results (including possible high-\ac{FAR} events) as an unknown parameter~\cite{Farr:2013yna,LIGOScientific:2016ebi,T1700029}.
+Using this signal rate, and marginalizing over its uncertainty, we calculate the probability of astrophysical origin $p_\mathrm{astro}$ and of terrestrial (noise) origin $p_\mathrm{terr} = 1 - p_\mathrm{astro}$ for each candidate.
 Highly significant events with low \ac{FAR} thus have $p_\mathrm{terr} \ll 1$.
 We calculated the cumulative $p_\mathrm{terr}$, i.e., the cumulative sum of $p_\mathrm{terr}$ values, sorted in \emph{increasing} order, over all our detected events.
 This cumulative sum provides an overall idea of the likely noise contamination in a given set of events when looked at together, in contrast to the individual $p_\mathrm{terr}$ values.
-Using these $p_\mathrm{terr}$, we define event sets with more or less high purity, defined as the probable fraction of events that are astrophysical signals.
+These cumulative $p_\mathrm{terr}$ values can be used to define event sets with more or less high purity, defined as the probable fraction of events that are astrophysical signals.

-From the insights in Fig.~\ref{pterr}, we defined two event sets based on significance and overall purity.
+Thus, given the values shown in Fig.~\ref{pterr}, we defined two event sets based on significance and overall purity.
 In both tables, events are selected based on the criteria of \ac{IFAR} exceeding 0.5 years or a $p_\mathrm{astro}$ value greater than 0.5.
 Table~\ref{golden} then contains events with the smallest $p_\mathrm{terr}$ values, up to a cumulative $p_\mathrm{terr} < 1$, which we may call a `Gold' event set.
 Table~\ref{silver} then includes the remaining events for which the cumulative $p_\mathrm{terr} \geq 1$, known as the `Silver' event set.
-This classification provides valuable insights into the observed \ac{GW} events from O3 data, helping us define event sets of well defined purity which may be used for further investigation into astrophysical or cosmological properties.
+This classification provides valuable insights into the observations over O3, helping us define event sets of well defined purity which may be used for further investigation into astrophysical or cosmological properties.